Macrometacorp/docs/docs/cep/reference/functions.md

     from PurchaseEventStream WINDOW SESSION(5 sec, user, 2 sec) group by user;

 From the events arriving at the PurchaseEventStream, a session window with 5 seconds session gap is processed based on `user` attribute as the session group identification key.
-This session window is kept active for 2 seconds after the session expiry to capture late (out of order) event arrivals.
+This session window is kept active for 2 seconds after the session expiration to capture late (out of order) event arrivals.
 If the event timestamp falls in to the last session the session is reactivated.
 Then all events falling into the same session are aggregated based on `user` attribute, and outputted to the OutputStream.

 ### sort (Window)